stjude/sjcloud-data-transfer-app/README.md

 | -------- | ----------------------------------------------------------------------------------------------------------------- |
 | NodeJS   | [Using NVM](https://github.com/creationix/nvm#install-script) or [Official Site](https://nodejs.org/en/download/) |

+You must use version 12 of NodeJS and version 6 of NPM.
+We recommend installing NVM, then running `nvm install 12`.
+This will handle installing both the correct Node version and the correct NPM version.

 ### Process

 The process for installing the software in production mode: